 Ortahisar Castle is one of the best viewpoints in Cappadocia with great views stretching all the way to Uchisar and Goreme!
+This maginificent rock castle of Cappadocia is one of the most magnificent structures to visit while exploring the region.

 HOW TO GET TO ORTAHISAR CASTLE